Efficient Extensional Binary Tries: Benchmarks

-\begin{description} \item[\textbf{Original} and \textbf{Canonical}]: These are two of the binary trie implementations used in section~\ref{sec:benchmarks-1}, composed with string to positive conversions.
-In other words, the "get" and "set" operations take strings as keys, convert them to positive numbers on the fly, and invoke the "get" and "set" operations of the Original or Canonical binary trie implementations. \item[\textbf{AVL}:] The AVL balanced binary search trees from Coq's standard library, using strings as keys. \item[\textbf{CTrie}:] A trie data structure that branches on characters, instead of on single bits like the binary tries.
+\begin{description} \item[\textbf{Canonical}]: This is the better of the binary trie implementations used in section~\ref{sec:benchmarks-1}, composed with string to positive conversions.
+In other words, the \lst{get} and \lst{set} operations take strings as keys, convert them to positive numbers on the fly, and invoke the \lst{get} and \lst{set} operations of the Canonical binary trie implementations. \item[\textbf{AVL}:] The AVL balanced binary search trees from Coq's standard library, using strings as keys. \item[\textbf{Red-Black}:] The Red-Black balanced binary search trees by Letouzey, using strings as keys. \item[\textbf{Char-Trie}:] A trie data structure that branches on characters, instead of on single bits like the binary tries.
 More precisely, each node of the trie carries a sparse, sorted association list mapping the next character to the corresponding sub-trie. \end{description}

 The benchmark used in table~\ref{t:benchs2} is similar to the Sparse benchmark from section~\ref{sec:benchmarks-1}: 5064 words randomly chosen from an English dictionary are inserted in the data structure, then looked up.